-"We find joy and satisfaction in bringing meaning to the people we serve.
+"We find joy and satisfaction in doing meaningful things.
 We let our staff see the creations of social values and benefits to others.
-In doing so, I believe the relation between staff and management will be long lasting." - Jane Liu, Managing Director, Jenston Technology An ex-banker and an INSEAD and Tsinghua EMBA graduate, Jane joined the family business in 2000.
+In doing so, I believe the relation between staff and management will be long lasting."

+- Jane Liu, Managing Director, Jenston Technology

+An ex-banker and an INSEAD and Tsinghua EMBA graduate, Jane joined the family business some 20 years ago.
 With an overseas education and experience working in international banks, Jane has a "liberal" management philosophy.
 She started to initiate green workplace practices when she joined the Jenston Group, bringing over her experience in a US bank to the family business.
 It was considered very "progressive" at that time, especially for a SME.

+The Company

-The Company The Jenston Group was founded almost 40 years ago.
+The Jenston Group was founded almost 40 years ago.
 Jenston Technology is one of the business units with 20 people in Hong Kong, and over 100 in Mainland China.
 It is a system integration consultancy and managed service provider for audio-visual solutions and collaboration technologies.

+Company Vision and Values

+Jenston Technology's vision is to help organisations to "reinvent workplace communication and collaboration" with their image and sound solutions.
+Its core values are:

+- Creating value together

+- Ethical business

+- Creating meaning and happiness

+Building A Happy Workforce

+HKSAR

+The Opportunity

-Company Vision and Values Jenston Technology's vision is to help organisations to "reinvent workplace communication through collaboration" with their image and sound solutions.
-Its core values are: - Creating value together - Creating meaning and happiness through people caring and community engagement - Operate in a manner that is economically, socially and environmentally sustainable while striving to create value as a responsible corporate citizen and make a positive difference in the communities in which we operate.
-Building A Happy Workforce HKSAR The Opportunity When Jane joined Jenston Technology, she wanted to create a more collaborative culture for the company.
-They tried staff welfare initiatives (e.g. BBQ and other recreational activities) but it was challenging to engage all staff.
-The Strategy Strategic CSR as a Staff Engagement Tool Jane decided to introduce staff volunteer work with kids and the elderly as a team building means.
+When Jane joined Jenston Technology, she wanted to create a more collaborative culture for the company.
+They tried staff welfare initiatives (e.g. BBQ and other recreational activities) but without much success.

+The Strategy

+Strategic CSR as a Staff Engagement Tool

+Jane decided to introduce staff volunteer work with kids and the elderly as a team building means.
 There was a lot of resistance from senior colleagues (especially the male staff) but they gradually saw the personal benefits.
 She shared a story of how a male staff came to appreciate the need for him to spend more time with his family after his visit to the elderly.
 Their volunteer activities have become more developed over the years.
-"Management commitment and mindset are highly important, so is CSR communication.
-I explained the rationales behind and our staff have gradually come to realise what we do are all meaningful.
-Not only is the bonding between staff and family members closer, we find joy in serving our communities."
-Jane explained.
+"Management commitment and mindset are highly important.
+Communication is important.
+I explained the rationales behind and our staff have gradually come to realise what we do are all meaningful," Jane explained.

 In addition to staff, they now invite their business acquaintances to join their volunteer work as well.
 And it has been proven to be beneficial in building their relationship with suppliers, clients, NGOs and other stakeholders.

 Jenston Plantation Day: raises plantation awareness as part of our green initiatives Understanding the Needs of Employees Jane attaches a lot of importance to building a happy workforce.
 She believes SMEs may not be very competitive when it comes to attracting and retaining talents.
 She considers that an "employer and employee" relationship will not work nowadays.
 Openness, communication, constant feedback, workplace "democracy" and carrots (rather than sticks) are the key components of her management philosophy.
 She believed that gaining trust from staff enables open dialogue.
-"We listen to them and try to understand their needs.
-We then give constructive feedback but most importantly, follow up with action."
-Staff at Jenston are given the autonomy to decorate the office space, and Jane finds amazing creativity with the team.
+"We listen to them and try to understand what they need.
+Then we give feedback and take actions."
+Staff in Jenston are given the autonomy to decorate the office space, and Jane finds amazing creativity with the team.
 "Our staff said we are very liberal.
 We involved our staff in the entire process of office renovation.
-We asked them what they wanted for office configuration, the design of the chill zone, and down to desk size, etc. We let them know that we always welcome and encourage creative design.
-After all, this Building A Happy Workforce HKSAR
+We asked them what they wanted for desk size, the design of the chill zone etcl.
+We let them know that we welcomed and encouraged creative design.
+After all this is their workplace where they should have a sense of belonging," Jane elaborated.
+Building A Happy Workforce HKSAR